-What magnificiant inspiration lies behind the creation of these places, nestled cosily at the foot of the Julian Alps and surrounded by the green forests of Pokljuka and Mežakla.
-The parish and municipality of Gorje lie in the middle of this environment as if placed gently in a manger.
-The dominanting bell-tower of the parish church of St. George can be seen from far away so it is no wonder that the most famous song to speak of Gorje goes: »The Gorje bells ring, the bell-tower sways.« However, the bell-tower is not the only thing for which the village is known: there are also the brass-band »Godba Gorje«, the »Alpski kvintet« and the renowned cow-bells which bear witness to the old bell-making tradition in the village and to the cows that graze the nearby pastures of Pokljuka in summer.
+What truly magnificent inspiration had to be involved in the creation of these places, safely nestled at the foot of the Julian Alps and surrounded by the green forests of Pokljuka and Mežakla!
+Placed in the midst of this environment, as if being gently laid in the greenery of a carefully created manger, lie the villages belonging to the parish and the municipality of Gorje.
+The domineering bell-tower of the parish church of St. George can be seen from far away; it is thus no wonder that the most famous song about Gorje goes: »The Gorje bells are ringing hard, making the bell-tower sway.« However, the bells of the bell-tower are but one of the recognizable features making the area known far and wide: there are also the »Godba Gorje« brass band, the »Alpski kvintet«, as well as the renowned cow-bells which bear witness to the old bell-making tradition in the area and to the cows that graze the nearby pastures of Pokljuka in the summer.

-The clean waters once turned the water-wheels powering mills, sawmills and forges spread out along the length of the River Radovna as far as the narrow passage cut between the hills of Hom and Boršt, where the powerful current is channelled through the gorge known as Vintgar.
-It is true what Ivan Godec once said: »Anyone attempting to describe the beautiful countryside of Gorenjska needs use very little imagination or dazzling embellishment.
-He should write down only that which an ordinary observer sees and it will certainly be enough.«
+The still-clear waters once turned the water-wheels that powered mills, sawmills, and forges strewn all along the length of the River Radovna as far as the narrow passages cut between the hills of Hom and Boršt, where the powerful current is channelled through the gorge known as Vintgar.
+Yes, it is just as Ivan Godec once said: »Whosoever attempting to describe the beautiful countryside of Gorenjska needs very little imagination or dazzling embellishment.
+Simply noting that which an ordinary observer sees will certainly be enough.«